But I'll start, first, with what 'I do not believe' about Christmas.

 I believe that all the commercial hype created for this season is, in-a-way, good.

-It is good because, I believe, it draws the world's attention, once again, to Jesus Christ.
-Even though, sadly, that red-dressed guy Santa Claus hogs all the limelight.
+It is good because I believe, it draws the world's attention, once again, to Jesus Christ.
+Even though, sadly, that red-dressed guy Santa Claus hogs most of the limelight.

-I believe that Jesus is the real reason behind the season.
+I believe - and, in fact, we all should believe - that Jesus is the real reason for the season.

 And it should always be.